 - Skip the Bourbon.
 Bourbon is a key element in making a proper Bourbon Chicken, but for those who do not prefer to cook with alcohol, do not fret.
 You can substitute apple juice for bourbon.
 You won't achieve the exact same flavor, but you will achieve a flavorful dish that you will enjoy.

 - Scale it Up.
 This recipe easily scales up.
-There is enough sauce to add extra one half to one pound of chicken and still have all the chicken pieces nicely coated.
+There is enough sauce to add an extra one half to one pound of chicken and still have all the chicken pieces nicely coated.
 Adding cooked rice or noodles rounds out the dish.

 That's it, my friends.
 I hope you enjoy your new bourbon chicken recipe and that your family loves it.
 Let me know if you make it.
 I'd love to hear how it turned out for you.
 Keep it spicy!